dgonzalb/BambooPaymentDoc/content/es/docs/Purchase-workflow/Refunds-and-voids.md

 The amount to be void/refund may vary with respect to the one that was sent in the initial Purchase process, but the new amount cannot be higher than the original amount.

 #### Request example
 To perform the rollback of a purchase with a lower amount than the original, you need to include the new amount in the request.
-For example:
+Por ejemplo:

 ```json
 {